Sinas100/election_scraper/paper.md

 ### Related Work

 While you can purchase nationwide voter registration data from third parties such as L2 and TargetSmart, many organizations lack the resources to afford these large aggregated datasets.
-The scrapers in this package were used to gather the data plot used in the creation of the [Stanford-MIT Elections Performance Central](https://www.elexcentral.org/state-updates/north-carolina) project.
-Researchers plan to use this package to provide additional visibility to the Wisconsin and Virginia elections happening in 2025.
+The scrapers in this package were used to gather the data plot used in the creation of the [Stanford-MIT Elections Performance Central](https://www.elexcentral.org/state-updates/north-carolina) project which covered registration and early voting in the November 2024 election.
+Researchers also used it to cover the [2025 Wisconsin Spring Election](https://www.elexcentral.org/state-updates/wisconsin?utm_content=buffer4dc3e&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) and plan to use this package to provide additional visibility to the Virginia Governors race and other elections happening in 2025.

 ### Acknowledgements